pypa/packaging.python.org/source/specifications/binary-distribution-format.rst

         A common case where a distribution would need to referenced externally is when resolving a security vulnerability.

-        Due to this limitation new distributions which need to be referenced externally **should not** use build numbers when building the new distribution.
+        Due to this limitation, new distributions which need to be referenced externally **should not** use build numbers when building the new distribution.
         Instead a **new distribution version** should be created for such cases.